rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

       ]
    ```

 For the majority of estimators, the above steps will be sufficient to correctly work with the cuML library and ensure a consistent API.
-However, situations may arrise where an estimator differs from the standard pattern and some of the functionality needs to be customized.
+However, situations may arise where an estimator differs from the standard pattern and some of the functionality needs to be customized.
 The remainder of this guide takes a deep dive into the estimator functionality to assist developers when building estimators.

 ## Background